Isolated points on modular curves: Introduction

 \subsection{Notation}

 Given a number field $k$, we denote by $G_{k}$ the absolute Galois group $\Gal(\bar{k}/k)$.
 For a variety $X$ over $k$, and a field extension $K/k$, we denote $X_{K}$ the base change $X \times_{k} \Spec K$.
 Throughout, we restrict ourselves to using left actions of groups on sets.
 This signifies, for instance, that the group $\GL{R}$ acts on $R^{2}$ as column vectors, for any commutative ring $R$.
 Moreover, the product $fg$ of elements of $\GL{R}$ corresponds to the composition $f \circ g$, when $f$ and $g$ are viewed as automorphisms of $R^{2}$.
-Similarly, given a variety $X$ defined over a number field $k$ and an automorphism $\sigma \in G_{\Q}$, we denote by $\sigma X$ the variety obtained by acting by $\sigma$ on the coefficients of the equations defining $X$.
-As before, the product $\sigma \eta$ of elements of $G_{\Q}$ then corresponds to the composition $\sigma \circ \eta$ of automorphisms.
+Similarly, the product $\sigma \eta$ of elements of $G_{k}$ corresponds to the composition $\sigma \circ \eta$ of automorphisms.
 Additional group-theoretic notation, namely for the group $\GL{\Zhat}$, is given in Section \ref{sec:group_theory}.